 COFINA Restructuring: The Scale of Bondholder Losses

 The COFINA (Puerto Rico Sales Tax Financing Corporation) restructuring, confirmed by the Title III court in February 2019, illustrates the magnitude of losses investors suffered.
-COFINA bonds with a par value of $17.6 billion were exchanged for approximately $12 billion in new bonds, representing an average haircut of 44%.
+According to the Financial Oversight and Management Board for Puerto Rico, the restructuring reduced about $18 billion of COFINA debt by roughly $6 billion to $12 billion and reduced COFINA debt-service payments by 32%.

 However, losses were not distributed equally across all bondholders:

 The disparity is notable.
-Senior bondholders, often institutional investors and hedge funds, recovered most of their investment.
-Subordinated bondholders, who were disproportionately individual retail investors and Puerto Rico residents, lost nearly half.
+Senior and subordinated bond classes did not receive identical treatment, and retail investors often held positions without appreciating how priority, pledge structure, and purchase price could affect recovery.
 According to the Financial Oversight and Management Board for Puerto Rico, the overall restructuring reduced the Commonwealth’s total debt service payments by more than 60%, from $90.4 billion to $34.1 billion.

-August 2025 Court Ruling: Why Broker Claims Still Matter
+July 2025 Federal Circuit Ruling: Why Broker Claims Still Matter

-In August 2025, the U.S. Court of Appeals for the Federal Circuit ruled against a group of COFINA subordinate bondholders who challenged the restructuring, seeking compensation from the federal government.
+In Dinh v.
+United States, 145 F.4th 1316 (Fed.
+Cir.
+2025), cert. denied, No. 25-539 (U.S. Jan.
+12, 2026), the U.S. Court of Appeals for the Federal Circuit rejected COFINA subordinate bondholders’ challenge seeking compensation from the federal government.
 The court found that the Puerto Rico Oversight Board was not a federal agency and that the government did not coerce the board into reducing bond payments.

-This ruling effectively closed one avenue for recovery.
-However, it is critical to understand what it did not affect:
+The Supreme Court’s certiorari denial left that federal-government recovery avenue closed.
+However, it is critical to understand what the ruling did not affect:

 Claims Closed by the Ruling